Dragon Ball Collectible Card Game: Rule Books

 A printed booklet, version 1.1 is included with every Goku and Frieza starter set when purchased unopened.
 An updated rule book, version 1.3 was released with the Clash of Sagas set release and was mainly distributed in pdf format.
 In the latter version, the rules were revised and all the additional changes have been included, due to the large amount of new mechanics being introduced in Clash of Sagas.

-Dragon Ball Super Collectible Card Games

-The Dragon Ball Super Collectible Card Game, abbreviated as DBSCCG or Dragon Ball Super CCG, is a collectible card game developed by Bandai.
-Based on the franchise Dragon Ball.
-It was first published in July 2017.
-The Game consists of cards from Dragon Ball, Dragon Ball Z, Dragon Ball GT, Dragon Ball Super and Super Dragon Ball Heroes.